kfaizi/kfaizi.github.io/index.md

                 [<a href="https://github.com/kfaizi/boolean-lac" title="boolean-lac on GitHub" target="_blank" rel="noreferrer noopener">code</a>]
                 <p></p>
                 <p>
-                  I programmed a toy model of the <i>lac</i> operon as an asynchronous Boolean network, and simulated gene knockout and overexpression experiments.
-Class project for <a href="https://ccom.ucsd.edu/~acloninger/111A_F20/teachingMath111A.html" target="_blank" rel="noreferrer noopener">MATH 111A</a>.
+                  i programmed a toy model of the <i>lac</i> operon as an asynchronous boolean network, and simulated gene knockout and overexpression experiments. class project for <a href="https://ccom.ucsd.edu/~acloninger/111A_F20/teachingMath111A.html" target="_blank" rel="noreferrer noopener">math 111A</a>.
                 </p>
               </td>
             </tr>